javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 A popup may access the "opener" window as well using `window.opener` reference.
 It is `null` for all windows except popups.

-If you run the code below, it replaces the opener window content with "Test":
+If you run the code below, it replaces the opener (current) window content with "Test":

 ```js run
 let newWin = window.open("about:blank", "hello", "width=200,height=200");